jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 used during account creation (this step should soon be unnecessary, but at the time of writing, GUIDs are used for the user name).

+Now go back to the root admin page.

 Click on `Boss roles`.

 Click on `ADD BOSS ROLE`.

-Find the user you created and add the `ADMIN` role to that user.
+Find the user you created and add the `ADMIN` role to that user and save.

 ##### Run ndio Integration Tests